 Jordan Spiro and first-time screenwriter Angelica Nwandu create a quietly effective drama with a fierce performance from Dominique Fishback.
 Essentially a revenge Western, her quiet intensity at the end of the film is stunning.

 Not many of us know how to deal with the loss of a parent, not to mention the loss of a parent at the hand of the other.
-Released from juvenile detention, Angel (Dominque Fishback) sets out to realize what has kept her going inside the unforgiving child welfare system: she is going to kill her father.
+Released from juvenile detention, Angel (Dominque Fishback) sets out to realize what has kept her going inside the unforgiving child welfare system: she will kill her father.

-Watching Night Comes On places you in the middle of its story and you must pay special attention to the scenes to get a sense of where the film is going.
-It keeps the viewer invested enough to care without disrupting the film’s plot, even though after all is said and done, it’s still a formulaic script.
+Watching Night Comes On places you in the middle of its story, and you must pay special attention to the scenes to get a sense of where the film is going.
+It keeps the viewer invested enough to care without disrupting the film’s plot, even though it’s still a formulaic script after all is said and done.
 What elevates the film is the potent performance by Dominique Fishback as the vengeful Angel.
-Whether dealing with a stomach-turning, middle-aged opportunists or accepting help from a group of teenagers, her character’s focus never shifts.
+Whether dealing with stomach-turning, middle-aged opportunists, or accepting help from a group of teenagers, her character’s focus never shifts.
 It is a fierce, intensely driven performance in a year chock-full of great, fully-realized female characters.

-The storyline that gives the film its heart is when Angel thinks back to the time with her mother and when she reunites with her little sister, Abby (Tatum Marilyn Hall).
-She is tough with her sister, but loving, and is the mother she never had (or can even remember).
+The storyline that gives the film its heart is when Angel thinks back to her mother and when she reunites with her little sister, Abby (Tatum Marilyn Hall).
+She is tough with her sister but loving and is the mother she never had (or can even remember).
 In one of the film’s best scenes, Abby asks Angel if she is coming back with her, as she is concerned she will lose her like they lost their mother.
 When Angel daydreams about her mother (Nastashia Fuller), the scenes between them are filled with tender regret that is too much for any child to bear.